MartinSchmeisserTrendence/stackoverflow_survey_insights/README.md

 Closing project of the [data engineering zoomcamp 2025](https://github.com/DataTalksClub/data-engineering-zoomcamp/tree/main).

-Preview of the final result:
+# Preview

 ![Preview of the final result](readme_assets/visualisation.png)

 # Problem-Description

 As both a data engineer and former software developer, I've always been drawn to StackOverflow surveys, a key resource in the programming community.
-However, the dataset presents challenges: questions and column names often change annually, and certain questions may appear or vanish over the years.
+Nevertheless, the dataset presents challenges: questions and column names often change annually, and certain questions may appear or vanish over the years.
 This makes analyzing tech-industry trends difficult.
 However, when concentrating on specific questions (e.g., *How did the usage of speciic databases changed over the years?*), a union of the data between the years can be achieved.
 This is what has been conducted in this project.